incoresemi/river_core/docs/source/installation.rst

        $ pip3 install river_core==1.x.x

-   .. tab:: for Dev
+   .. tab:: For Dev

-     The sources for RIVER_CORE can be downloaded from the `Gitlab repo`_.
+     The sources for RIVER_CORE can be downloaded from the `Gitlab Repo <https://gitlab.com/incoresemi/river-framework/core-verification/river_core>`_.

      You can clone the repository: